Indo-Parthian kingdom, also sometimes called Pahlava kingdom, was ruled by Gondopharid dynasty. Indo-Parthians came from

 They ruled over some parts of Afghanistan, parts of Pakistan and the Punjab region in India.
 Their capital cities were being Taxila and Kabul.

-Christian to enter India.
-Marco Polo, an Italian explorer, who visited India on his way to China in 13th century, wrote that he saw the Tomb of Saint Thomas
+first Christian to enter India.
+Marco Polo, an Italian explorer, who visited India on his way to China in 13th century, wrote that he saw the Tomb of

 Even though successive rulers ruled the Indo-Parthian kingdom, the empire started getting fragmented after the death of Gondophares I.

 A number of stone palettes that were found in Gandhara region, are viewed as good examples of Indo-Parthian art.
 These palettes have Persian and Greek